DeclerckLouis/ansible/roles/linux-security/README.md

 Linux Security
 =========

-A brief description of the role goes here.
+A role that implements a set of security practices for linux systems.

 Requirements
 ------------